tue-mps/rescience-ijcai2017-230/README.md

 `results_voc` and `results_coco` are used to output the mAP and recall (per class and averaged) for the configurations (including matrix type) which can be changed at the top of the files.

+'results_voc_multiple_runs' and 'results_coco_multiple_runs' can be run to compute all results used in the paper in one single run

 `dataloading`, `metrics`, `plotting` and `testing` in Utils contain several functions used to support the main files.

 More detailed descriptions are included in the top of each of the files themselves.